Marketechnic/Marketechnic.github.io/index.md

 ## About Marketechnic

-Marketechnic is a technical marketing consulting company, led by a seasoned expert with 20 years of global experience in the industry.
+Marketechnic is a technical marketing & sales consulting company, led by a seasoned expert with 20 years of global experience in the industry.
 Specializing in engine-driven equipment for power generation, marine, industrial, automotive, and aerospace/defense applications, Marketechnic brings unparalleled expertise to every project.

 ## About Me